 - 119. A residual question is whether the requirement that a netting agreement be governed 'solely by the law of the contract which governs such agreements' allows for the application of the insolvency laws of the jurisdiction whose laws have been chosen by the parties to the netting agreement as the governing law of the contract.
 In general, we consider that the reference in Article 25 of the Banks Winding-up Directive to the law of the contract should be interpreted as a reference to the substantive law chosen by the parties as the governing law of the netting agreement.
-While the law of such jurisdiction would, by definition, include the applicable insolvency and/or netting laws of that jurisdiction, we consider that the contractual choice of that jurisdiction's law as the governing law of a netting agreement would not make a party subject to the insolvency and/or netting laws of that jurisdiction if such laws would not, on their terms, apply to that party.
-Whether the insolvency and/or netting laws of that jurisdiction contain netting rules applicable to a party is a question of interpretation arising under the particular insolvency and/or netting laws of each individual jurisdiction, the laws of which may govern a netting agreement. - 120.
-The practical application of these principles can be more clearly demonstrated by taking the examples of the following four jurisdictions whose laws are commonly chosen as the governing laws of netting agreements to which EU credit institutions are party.
+While the law of such jurisdiction would, by definition, include the applicable insolvency and/or netting laws of that jurisdiction, we consider that the contractual choice of that jurisdiction's law as the governing law of a netting agreement would not, on their terms, apply to that party.
+Whether the insolvency and/or netting laws of that jurisdiction arising under the particular insolvency and/or netting laws of each individual jurisdiction, the laws of which may govern a netting agreement. - 120.
+The practical application of these principles can be more clearly demonstrated by taking the examples of the following four jurisdictions whose laws are commonly chosen as the governing laws of netting agreements to which EU credit institutions are party. - 121.
+England and Wales.
+The contractual choice of English law as the governing law of a netting agreement to which an EU credit institution is party would, by definition, make an EU credit institution subject to the mandatory set-off provisions of Rule 4.90 of the Insolvency Rules 1986 only if the EU credit institution is a company subject to the winding-up jurisdiction of the